 October 2, 1977: The day Nastase and his spaghetti racket frustrated Vilas

 Every day, Tennis Majors goes back in time to reflect on a significant event in the tennis world.
-On October 2, 1977, Guillermo Vilas’ clay-court winning streak came to an end when he refused to continue playing against Ilie Nastase.
+On October 2, 1977, Guillermo Vilas’ 53-match clay-court winning streak came to an end when he refused to continue playing against Ilie Nastase

-On this day, October 2, 1977, Ilie Nastase used a spaghetti racket to beat Guillermo Vilas in the final in Aix-en-Provence, putting an end to the Argentine’s 53-match winning streak on clay.
-Vilas, down two sets to none, walked off the court to protest the use of the racket — which he claimed gave an unfair advantage to Nastase.
-Following a few weeks of controversy, the spaghetti racket had been banned by the International Tennis Federation the previous day — but the ban did not take effect before the end of the tournament.
+On this day, October 2 in 1977, Ilie Nastase used a spaghetti racket to beat Guillermo Vilas in the final in Aix-en-Provence, putting an end to the Argentine’s 53-match winning streak on clay.
+Vilas, down two-sets-to-love, walked off the court to protest the use of the racket – which he claimed gave an unfair advantage to Nastase.
+Following a few weeks of controversy, the spaghetti racket had been banned by the International Tennis Federation (ITF) the previous day — but the ban would take take effect only after the end of the tournament.

 Nastase obtained his best result at the Masters Cup, a tournament he won four times (1971, 1972, 1973, and 1975).
-His last great year on the tour was 1976, when he finished runner-up to Bjorn Borg at Wimbledon (6-4, 6-2, 9-7) before reaching his last Grand Slam semi-final at the US Open (beaten by Borg again, 6-3, 6-3, 6-4).
-Nastase was known to be a great entertainer, but his unpredictable behaviour was controversial among his peers, and although the crowds generally liked his antics he earned the nicknames “Nasty” or “the Bucharest Buffoon.”
+His last great year on the tour was 1976 during which he finished runner-up to Bjorn Borg at Wimbledon (6-4, 6-2, 9-7) before reaching his last Grand Slam semi-final at the US Open (beaten by Borg again, 6-3, 6-3, 6-4).
+Nastase was known to be a great entertainer, but his unpredictable behaviour was controversial among his peers.
+Although the crowds generally liked his antics, he earned nicknames such as “Nasty” or “the Bucharest Buffoon.”
 Constantly arguing with the officials, he sometimes imitated his opponents, taunting and badmouthing them until they lost their temper.

 Guillermo Vilas, from Argentina, was born in 1962.
-He made himself famous in 1974, claiming seven titles — including the year-end Masters Cup, in which he defeated Nastase in the final (7-6, 6-2, 3-6, 3-6, 6-4).
+He made himself famous in 1974, winning seven titles – including the year-end Masters Cup, where he defeated Nastase in the final (7-6, 6-2, 3-6, 3-6, 6-4).
 It was the only tile he claimed that year on a surface other than clay, on which his game was the most effective.
 Left-handed, Vilas was one of the first players to use massive topspin off both wings.

-In 1977, an ATP tournament was held for the first time at the Aix-en-Provence Country Club, in South of France.
+In 1977, an ATP tournament was held for the first time at the Aix-en-Provence Country Club in the South of France.
 It had opened in 1962 and a women’s tournament, named “The Golden Racket,” was established there the same year.